jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 <img src="https://live.staticflickr.com/2905/14783088973_3f7d1f2e2a_o.jpg" alt="Sentence Diagrams" title="Image Source: https://www.flickr.com/photos/internetarchivebookimages/14783088973" width = "30%" align="right" style="padding-right: 20px;">

 To the best of my knowledge all programming languages are defined via [grammars](https://en.wikibooks.org/wiki/Introduction_to_Programming_Languages/Grammars), including DSLs.
 A grammar is a set of rules that documents the syntax and structure of a programming language:
-* All programs in a programming language can trace their stucture back to grammar rules.
+* All programs in a programming language can trace their structure back to grammar rules.
 * Each program projects a unique parse tree consistent with its grammar rules.
 This is similar to sentence diagramming.
 * The tree leaf nodes correspond to the language elements in the program itself.
 * The tree non-terminal nodes indicate the relationship among the leaf nodes and other non-terminal nodes.
 That is, they support the organization structure.